DefragLabs/docker-letsencrypt-webroot/README.md

 * **CHICKENEGG**: Set this to 1 to generate a self signed certificate before attempting to start the process with no previous certificate.
 Some http servers (nginx) might not start up without a certificate file present.
 * **STAGING**: Set this to 1 to use the staging environment of letsencrypt to prevent rate limiting while working on your setup.

+## Caveats

+When generating the certificates for the first time, make sure that nginx conf doesn't have `listen 443` and `ssl_certificate /etc/letsencrypt/live/${SERVER_NAME}/fullchain.pem;` as these files are yet to be generated.

+Also remove any `http` to `https` redirect in nginx conf.
+This can be changed once certs are generated.

+Once certificates are generated, then the above lines can be uncommented.

 ## References

 Code samples are taken from the below repositories.